ai-robots-txt/ai.robots.txt/README.md

 middleware plugin for [Traefik](https://traefik.io/traefik/) to automatically add rules of [robots.txt](./robots.txt) file on-the-fly.

+- alternatively you can [manually configure Traefik](./docs/traefik-manual-setup.md) to centrally serve a static `robots.txt`
 ## Contributing

 A note about contributing: updates should be added/made to `robots.json`.
 A GitHub action will then generate the updated `robots.txt`, `table-of-bot-metrics.md`, `.htaccess` and `nginx-block-ai-bots.conf`.